derekdvleung/totblocks/docs/index.md

 # Introduction

 TotBlocks are a series of 3D-printed mineral building blocks for constructing the crystal structures of modular rock-forming minerals, including minerals of the biotite-pyroxene-amphibole (biopyribole) and palygorskite-sepiolite (palysepiole) series, as well as layered minerals of the brucite, kaolinite-serpentine, and chlorite groups.
+To learn more, check out the video below and the links to the

 [![DOI](https://zenodo.org/badge/398404495.svg)](https://zenodo.org/badge/latestdoi/398404495)